PROJECTS

 Approved for gold production, with options for other ore processing.

 Artemis has the only processing plant in the region.
 This significantly reduces the capital and lead time to start a mine.
-The plant has refurbished crushing and grinding circuits, upgraded crushing equipment, a new gravity gold extraction circuit, tailings dams, all key approvals and licences, and electricity.

 The Radio Hill nickel-cobalt-copper deposit was discovered in the early 1970s.
 It forms part of a small Archaean, synorogenic-synvolcanic Ni-Cu bearing mafic intrusion containing a minor ultramafic component near its basal contact.
 The massive and disseminated Ni-Cu-Co sulphides are hosted by thin gabbroic units underlying layered ultramafic-mafic sequence.
 Sulphides are confined to the feeder conduit or depressions of basal contact.